 First, let's look at the structure of a flowering plant so that we can understand how this process can happen.

-Flowering plants comprise of the following structures which complete the following functions:
+Flowering plants consist of the following structures which complete specific functions:

 Sepals - when a flower is still a bud its petals are protected by sepals

 Petals - surround the reproductive part of a flower and are brightly coloured to attract pollinators